Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ○ Past Transactions
 ○ Previous Week Comparison

-And on the next graphic you can see how one Touchpoint, Subscription API (PCC) is related to a particular Step, in this example; "Checkout".
+And on the next graphic you can see how this Touchpoint; "Subscription API (PCC)" is related to a particular Step, in this example; "Checkout".

 ![image](screenshots/pcc_step.png)

-On the this Example, the "Checkout" Step is related to one Touchpoint; Subscriptions API (PCC)
+On the this Example, the "Checkout" Step is related to one Touchpoint; "Subscriptions API (PCC)".